We are committed to improving postsecondary career and technical education (CTE) outcomes for students from underserved backgrounds.

-In the United States, higher education is seen as an important step on one’s journey to a fulfilling career with financial stability.
-While it’s true that a degree from a four-year institution can be the key to economic opportunity, there is a growing demand for a workforce with education beyond a high school diploma but less than a bachelor’s degree.
-Postsecondary career and technical education (CTE) provides the academic, technical, and professional skills needed to access these middle-skills jobs that offer family-sustaining wages and lifelong learning opportunities while providing employers with the qualified and diverse talent they need.
+In the United States, higher education is one of the most reliable pathways to a fulfilling career with financial stability and upward mobility.
+While a degree from a four-year institution can be the key to economic opportunity, there is a growing demand for workers with education beyond a high school diploma but less than a bachelor’s degree.

-The community and technical colleges and community-based organizations offering postsecondary career and technical education are often under-resourced, limiting their ability to create and sustain the environment necessary to meet the needs of a diverse student body and the demands of local industry.
+Nearly four in 10 undergraduate students are enrolled in postsecondary CTE programs.
+These students tend to be over the age of 25 or the first in their family to attend college and face competing demands for their time, including work and family responsibilities.
+At the same time, the community and technical colleges and community-based organizations that offer postsecondary CTE programs are often under-resourced, limiting their ability to create and sustain the environment necessary to meet the needs of a diverse student body and the demands of local industry.

-- CTE Leadership Collaborative (LC) is an initiative focused on bringing together diverse perspectives and equipping CTE leaders with the tools, resources and skills needed to advance postsecondary CTE.
-Rooted in the belief that prepared and diverse leadership leads to better outcomes, each LC grantee provides opportunities for individuals dedicated to improving postsecondary CTE.
+A $20 million, 7-year initiative focused on bringing together diverse perspectives and equipping CTE leaders with the tools, resources and skills needed to advance postsecondary CTE.
+Rooted in the belief that prepared and diverse leadership leads to better outcomes, each LC grantee provides professional development opportunities for individuals dedicated to improving postsecondary CTE.

 An affiliate of ECMC Group and a nonprofit CTE provider.
 Funding from the Foundation supports the testing, adopting and sharing of new approaches to add new programs in high-demand industries, design quality curriculum, modernize program delivery with new technologies and build simulated learning environments to match real-world experience.